supreeth-subbaraya/Udacity_CarND/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Test a Model on New Images

 10 sign images were used which is present in the download_images/reshaped directory in this repo.
+These images collected from the web were cropped and resized to (32,32,3).
+The images are bright compared to the ones in the trainig set.
+This might result in a misclassification.Also they have a better quality which is different from the training set.

 Here are the results of the prediction: